Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Place only small amounts of food into the deer feeder at a time.
-The intent is just to attract deer to the area, rather than making the deer become dependent on a human-provided food supply.
+The intent is just to attract deer to the area, rather than making the deer become dependent on human-provided food.
 By offering small amounts of wildlife feed on a consistent basis, deer will visit the feeder routinely in search of their treat.

 Place the deer feeder in an area away from gardens and landscape plantings.
-The deer feeder will not prevent the deer from eating your prized plants but if it located away from flower beds and shrubs, a feeder box can help to route the deer around your gardens.
-Planting native and deer resistant plants will also help to reduce the damage from feeding deer, especially in the areas closest to the feeder.
+The deer feeder will not prevent the deer from eating your prized plants, but if it is located away from flower beds and shrubs, a feeder box can help to route the deer around your gardens.
+Planting native and deer-resistant plants will also help to reduce the damage from feeding deer, especially in the areas closest to the feeder.

 White-Tailed Deer Facts

 - The white-tailed deer is named for its signature tail.
 When alarmed, the deer sprints away from danger with its tail raised upright.
 The white underside of the tail flashes like a flag, warning other deer of the potential dangers.